Golf Tutorials

 Score Differential = -7.8 x 0.7635 = -5.95

-Just one incredible round produces a Score Differential of nearly +6.0!
+One incredible round produces a Score Differential of nearly +6.0!
 A pro's Handicap Index is the average of their best 8 differentials out of their last 20 rounds.
 When you factor in their unbelievable consistency, with scores rarely climbing above par even on bad days, you can see how their Index can settle into that +7 or +8 range.
-Their 72 isn't the same as an amateur's 72 - theirs was shot on a fire-breathing dragon of a course.
+Their 72 isn't the same as an amateur's 72 - theirs was shot on a challenging course.

 Beyond the Numbers: The Reality of Playing with a Plus-Handicap

 The math is one thing, but what does being a plus-handicapper actually look like on the course?
-It’s not about hitting Bubba Watson drives or Phil Mickelson flop shots on every hole.
-It’s about something far less glamorous but much more effective: damage control and consistency.
+It’s about more than hitting Bubba Watson drives or Phil Mickelson flop shots on every hole.
+It’s about something far less flashy but more effective: damage control and consistency.

 1. Their Misses are Better Than Our Good Shots